osmancakir/osmancakirioblog/content/notebooks/how-to-use-git-with-a-team.md

 ---
-title: "How To Use Git With A Team"
+title: "How To Use Git With A Small Team"
 author: "Osman Cakir"
 date: 2020-10-28T01:53:49-07:00
 description: "git tutorial for using git with a team"
 type: technical_note
 draft: true
 ---

+This document will give you a proper git cheatsheet alongside with some git workflow recommendations for especially small teams.

 ## Installed git?
 Good, Proceed : Install git!